CottonPajamas/CarriageAutomotive-Java/README.md

 Web development project created in Java using Spring Framework.

 <br />
-Java project created during my course of study with my fellow group mates.
-Our objective was to develop a web application for an automotive company, so as to simplify their inventory management processes.
+Java project created during my course of study.
+Objective was to develop a web application in order to improve the efficiency in managing inventory and equipment of an automotive company.

 <br /><br />